 - Heat oven to 400 degrees.

-- Cut 1/4 inch off the top of each garlic clove and place into a muffin tin.
+- Cut 1/4 inch off the top of each garlic head and place into a muffin tin.

 - Drizzle with olive oil then wrap top with tin foil and cook for 40 minutes.